codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

 Revature is teaching me git, GIT!
-I need to do something else
+I need to do something else with

 ## Description